dotfinally/finallyreact/README.md

 - Provide a link to any related GitHub Issues
 - Describe why this pull request is necessary - what does it solve?
 - Include screenshots, GIFs, or videos in the pull request to illustrate any UI/UX changes (required)
+- By creating a pull request, you acknowledge you have full authority to submit its code and you agree to submit it as part of the MIT license

 Technical requirements: